bluebycode/stuk/README.md

 * Finally, there is the possibility of legitimate requests to open a port may include TCP/IP route packets out of order; or some packets may be dropped.
 This requires the sender to resend the packets. **How to avoid? ...**

+### 2FA with mobiles

+* Phones can be cloned, apps can run on several phones and cell-phone maintenance personnel can read SMS texts.
+Not least, cell phones can be compromised in general, meaning the phone is no longer something only the user has.**How to avoid? ...**

 ## References